lytics/grid/grid.v3/README.md

 ```

 ## Example Actor, Part 5
 Each actor is registered into etcd.
-Consequently each actor's name acts like a
+Consequently each actor's name acts like
-semaphore.
+a mutex.
 If code requests the actor to start *twice* the second request will
 receive an error indicating that the actor is already started.

 ```go